jkowens/magento-jobqueue/README.md

 JobQueue requires Magento cron to be configured in order to run pending jobs.
 By default a JobQueue worker executes the pending jobs every 5 minutes.
 If a job fails it will be retried up to 10 times.
 Both of these settings can be configured in the admin panel under System > Configuration > General > JobQueue.

+Alternatively workers could be configured to run as they normally would using DJJob.
+See the [documentation](https://github.com/seatgeek/djjob#running-the-jobs).

 ###Monitoring Jobs

 Pending and failed jobs can be monitored in the adman panel by going to System > JobQueue.